WPBL 2025: Bengaluru Jawans dominate Hyderabad Superstars to extend winning streak - www.lokmattimes.com

 WPBL 2025: Bengaluru Jawans dominate Hyderabad Superstars to extend winning streak

-Mumbai, Jan 25 Bengaluru Jawans continued their unbeaten run in the World Pickleball League (WPBL) with a commanding ...
+Mumbai (Maharashtra) [India], January 26 : Bengaluru Jawans continued their unbeaten run in the World Pickleball League with a ...

-Mumbai, Jan 25 Bengaluru Jawans continued their unbeaten run in the World Pickleball League (WPBL) with a commanding 3-1 victory over Hyderabad Superstars on Day 2 of the competition at the CCI courts at Brabourne Stadium here on Saturday.
+Mumbai (Maharashtra) [India], January 26 : Bengaluru Jawans continued their unbeaten run in the World Pickleball League with a commanding 3-1 victory over Hyderabad Superstars on Day 2.
 The Jawans showcased their dominance and consistency across the five matches leaving Hyderabad searching for their first win of the tournament.

-The men’s singles opened the proceedings, with Bengaluru’s Jack Foster delivering a clinical performance against Superstars’ Kuldip Mahajan wearing the Hyderabad blue.
-Jack stormed to an early 9-0 lead, setting the tone for the tie, and secured a decisive 19-6 win despite Hyderabad’s tactical Pickle Play substitution of Max Freeman.
+The men's singles opened the proceedings, with Bengaluru's Jack Foster delivering a clinical performance against Superstars' Kuldip Mahajan wearing the Hyderabad blue.
+Jack stormed to an early 9-0 lead, setting the tone for the tie, and secured a decisive 19-6 win despite Hyderabad's tactical Pickle Play substitution of Max Freeman, a release said.

 The women's singles provided the most gripping contest of the day.